 6. Australian Gold SPF 50 Tattoo Stick

-Pros & Benefits:
+Pros

-- Shea Butter provides ultimate moisture
+- Shea Butter for deep moisture

-- Slows the fading process
+- Slows tattoo fading over time

 7. Blue Lizard Australian Sunscreen SPF 30+

-Blue Lizard Australian Sunscreen SPF 30+ has everything that you can ask from a tattoo sunscreen.
+Blue Lizard Australian Sunscreen SPF 30+

-Pros & Benefits:
+Pros

 - Oxybenzone and octinoxate free